Frequently asked questions

 In the pilot, Aapo calls the user at agreed times.
 The option to call it directly may be explored later.

 The call can be retried later.
-In the future, notifications to family members may be offered if calls are not answered.
+In the future, notifications to loved ones may be offered if calls are not answered as agreed.

 Yes.
 Research shows that regular social interaction and being heard can reduce feelings of loneliness, improve mood, and support daily routines.
 It is not just small talk, it is meaningful human-like interaction.